oddlama/vane/README.md

 - [ ] Simpler, slightly colorized chat layout
 - [ ] Store XP in bottles (with slight loss)
 - [ ] Inaccessible commands will not be shown to players
-- [ ] Less required players for night-skipping (by default 50%), with gradual night-to-day transition

 #### Unique features